The Self-Access Learning Center (SALC) will be expanding its advising team from April 2020 and has a vacancy for one learning advisor.

 All learning advisors are involved in the following:

 1) Advising students during two fifteen-week semesters per year.
-Advising can involve, for example, advising on learner development and/or working with learners on self-directed learning modules, meeting with individuals or small groups of students, facilitating workshops for students, providing weekly written feedback on students’ work, interacting with students casually in the SALC, and providing initial and ongoing orientations of SALC services and materials to students.
+Advising can involve, for example, advising on learner development and/or working with learners on self-directed learning modules, meeting with individuals or small groups of students, facilitating workshops for students, providing weekly written feedback on students’ work, interacting with students in the SALC and supporting their self-directed learning, and providing initial and ongoing orientations of SALC services and materials to students.

-2) Staffing the Learning Help Desk in the SALC.
+2) Supporting students who visit the Learning Help Desk in the SALC (around three times per week).

 3) Ongoing curriculum and materials development work related to credit courses and modules.